Tips & advice

 Standards of vision required for driving

-If you need to wear glasses or contact lenses for driving, you should be wearing them when you attempt to read the number plate, and the number plate should be of the current design that’s been standard on UK cars since September 2001.
+If you need to wear glasses or contact lenses for driving, you should wear them when you attempt to read a number plate from 20 metres.
+The number plate should be of the current design that has been standard on UK cars since September 2001.

 While this sounds ominous, if you’ve visited an optician, the Snellen scale will be familiar to you as the wall chart with the rows of letters or numbers that get smaller as you read down.
 This chart is used to measure visual acuity, your central vision that you use to see detail.